Skip to main content

 Global Environmental Sustainability and Health Concentration Competencies Course Meeting Competency

-1. Define climate change and describe multiple ways climate change will have an impact on public health.
+1. Define climate change and describe multiple ways climate change will have an impact on public health to both a scientific and lay audience.
 180.611 The Global Environment, Climate Change and Public Health

 2. Define behaviors related to climate change and environmental sustainability, identify factors that affect them, and design a behavior change intervention to address either climate change or environmental sustainability.
 224.689 Healthy Behavior Change at the Individual, Community and Household Levels